 I am available by appointment to assist students and faculty with research related to Honors.
 You may also contact me to schedule research workshops for classes or to suggest items for purchase.

-Librarian Liaison for the Irvin D. Reid Honors College
+Subject Specialist Librarian for the Irvin D. Reid Honors College

 Paper #1: Who Are We?

 Resources on this page can help locate background information on ethnic groups, provide historical context, and information on urban history and culture to help write about your character.
 The databases recommended on this page will help you find scholarly articles.
 Databases for historical newspapers are included here and can contain articles or visuals to serve as primary sources.

 The resources on this page are focused on information on Detroit and its history to help you research your Detroit site and answer the question, Where Are We Going?

 Paper #3: What Should We Do?

 Use these resources to locate information about a current issue in Detroit and answer the question, What Should We Do?

 Use a citation management tool to keep track of your sources and to help you format your bibliography.
 Online training and resources are available for EndNote, EndNote Web, RefWorks, and Zotero.